Unbinding the Mind

 Clinicians are solely responsible for determining client suitability, ensuring emotional safety, and applying professional judgment in all aspects of facilitation, interpretation, and follow-up care.
 Use of this material implies acceptance of full responsibility for the welfare of the client(s) involved.

 No warranty or guarantee, express or implied, is made regarding outcomes, accuracy, or the clinical effectiveness of the material.
 The author and publisher disclaim any liability for misuse, misinterpretation, or adverse effects arising from its application.
+Use of this material presumes professional competence, ethical practice, and adherence to all applicable laws and professional standards.

 Licensing & Reproduction Rights